 We also expect them to work for privileges like screen time.
 Is that mean?
 My kids have said as much until I pointed out that their father and I have to do our work to keep the electricity running so they can enjoy such things, so shouldn’t they have to do some work to use it for leisure activities?
 Sure, they complained at first and, following my own advice, I ignored the complaints.
 Then I turned on our wifi router’s parental controls to keep them from accessing the internet until their chores were done.
 Now my son does his tasks when he wakes up — without complaint.

 7. Follow through, follow through, follow through!
 If you’re at your wits’ end trying to get your kids to clean, chances are you’ve tried a number of approaches: chore charts, spinning wheels, lottery-style drawings of paper slips with chores written on them, whatever.
 Chances are it worked for a while and then something happened to derail it all.
 Maybe someone got sick.
 Maybe schedules changed.
 Maybe you went on vacation, came home, and never got back into the routine.

 Now you’re fed up and worry you’ll get started on a new routine only to have it fail again.
 Guess what?
 Your kids feel the SAME way!
 Know what else?
 Their complaints are only going to get louder and longer when you announce you’re going to start a new cleaning plan that involves everyone because, as I mentioned, they’re hard-wired to test if this time you really mean it.

 What works: YOU have to be the example.
 Acknowledge that things got derailed and that it’s time to get them back on track.
-Do YOUR work, and assign your kids chores following the advice above to start small and using charts or some other way to break things down.
+Do YOUR work, and assign your kids chores following the advice above to start small.
 Adjust your expectations.
 Enact consequences.
-Give rewards (and don’t forget that family fun time is a great motivator).
+Give rewards — and don’t forget that family fun time is a great motivator.
 Most of all: stick with it, because you can’t honestly expect your kids to be self-motivated and diligent if you aren’t.